BAderinto/nd00333_AZMLND_C2/starter_files/README.md

 ## Key Steps
-*TODO*: Write a short discription of the key steps.
-Remeber to include all the screenshots required to demonstrate key steps.
-The following steps were taken to complete the project as required

 1. Authentication
 Authentication for this project was achieved using the login credentials provided on the Udacity Project 2 Lab outside the virtual lab on portal.azure.com through a web browser and on the Git Bash terminal.